Scifiler-sys/Training_Code_.NET_Ext_AWS/5-REST/Day-3/Notes/Readme.md

+# NOTE
+* This continues from last ASP.NET topics

 ## Routing
 * Allows ASP.NET to know where to take the user's http request
     * In our case, which controller and which action inside of the controller should the http request go to